DataDog/hiring-engineers/answers.md

 ### Monitoring Data

 Now navigate in **Datadog** to 'Monitors > Manage Monitors'.
-Using the instrucions [here](https://docs.datadoghq.com/monitors/monitor_types/), create a monitor called "My_Metric Monitor" that triggers in these conditions:
+Using the instructions [here](https://docs.datadoghq.com/monitors/monitor_types/), create a monitor called "My_Metric Monitor" that triggers in these conditions:

 * Warning if average above 500 over last 5 minutes
 * Alert if average above 800 over last 5 minutes

 And also set up the monitor to notify if you if there is no data for this query over the past 10m.
-Set it up to email me with notification type, host IP and actual metric value.
+Set it up to email you with notification type, host IP and actual metric value.
 Here is a sample email:

 ![monitor alert email](monitor_alert_email.png)

 ### Scheduled Downtimes

 Let's assume that you don't want to be alerted except during office hours Monday to Friday.
-Set up two scheduled downtimes for this monitor as follows:
+Using the instructions [here](https://docs.datadoghq.com/monitors/downtimes/?tab=bymonitorname), set up two scheduled downtimes for this monitor as follows:

   * From 7pm to 9am daily on Monday-Friday
   * All day on Saturday-Sunday